Dainik Bhaskar

 Dainik Bhaskar (lit.
 'The Daily Sun') is a Hindi-language daily newspaper in India which is owned by the Dainik Bhaskar Group.
 According to the World Association of Newspapers, it ranked fourth in the world by circulation in 2016 and per the Indian Audit Bureau of Circulations was the largest newspaper in India by circulation as of 2022.
-Started in Bhopal in 1958, it expanded in 1983 with the launch of Dainik Bhaskars Indore edition.
+Started in Bhopal in 1958 by Ramesh Chandra Agarwal, it expanded in 1983 with the launch of Dainik Bhaskars Indore edition.
 The Dainik Bhaskar Group is present in 13 Indian states with 65 editions in Hindi, Marathi, and Gujarati.

 History

 Subah Savere was launched in 1948 to fulfill the need for a Hindi-language daily newspaper.
 It launched under the name Subah Savere ("Early Morning") in Bhopal and Good Morning India in Gwalior.
 In 1957, the newspaper was renamed Bhaskar Samachar.

 In 1958, the newspaper was renamed Dainik Bhaskar.
 The word Bhaskar means "the Rising Sun" in English.
 Its rising sun graphic was meant to represent a bright future.